 2. Biznik.com: Join your local business community to connect and collaborate with nearby entrepreneurs, and find out about local seminars and events.
 This is an excellent social networking site for business and it has a vibrant friendly membership and great original content in the form of articles, blogs and more.

 These are very interesting social networking sites for business that might even be better fits than the more popular ones.
-Check them out and and let me know what you think.
+Check them out and if you come across any others drop me a line.

 Thanks to: Entrepreneur Magazine March 09